timjogorman/RicherEventDescription/guidelines.md

 - I've prescribed 15mg **Levaquin** for a UTI.

-In \Last , "Levaquin" is an entity, but has an implicit "taking Levaquin" EVENT.
+Here, "Levaquin" is an entity, but has an implicit "taking Levaquin" EVENT.

 - The **bomb** ended the festival three days early.

 Here, "bomb" is metonymic for the attack itself, in addition to representing the explosive device.
-The physical bomb did not end the festival, rather, its detonation.
+The physical bomb did not end the festival; rather, its detonation did.

-Because you may need to include IMPLICIT EVENTs' ENTITYs within larger coreference chains (and thus, will need a marked ENTITY annotation), please mark each METONYMIC EVENT both as an EVENT with the METONYMIC type specified, and as an ENTITY.
+Because you may need to include IMPLICIT EVENTs' ENTITYs within larger coreference chains (and thus will need a marked ENTITY annotation), please mark each IMPLICIT EVENT both as an EVENT with the IMPLICIT type specified, and as an ENTITY.